 Right in the main square, Plaza Uta el-Hammam, there’s a large terracotta-coloured fortress that also affords great views of the city, though from a closer vantage point than the Spanish Mosque.
 For 10Dh (payable at a little booth right in front of the entry), you can enter the Kasbah, its gardens, and the Kasbah museum.
 Climb to the top of one of the towers and peer out through carved windows over the city square and the nearby mosque for amazing photos.

-While exploring the Kasbah’s towers and admiring the city from above, take a stroll through the fortress’ beautiful, palm-filled gardens and pop into the Kasbah museum to learn a bit more about Chefchaouen’s rich history and admire some beautiful Moroccan architecture!
-Unfortunately, the plaques inside are limited to Arabic, French, and Spanish, so it may be the time to test out your high school Spanish and see how you go (20% comprehension at best, but that’s better than nothing).
+While exploring the Kasbah’s towers and admiring the city from above, take a stroll through the fortress’ beautiful, palm-filled gardens and pop into the Kasbah museum to learn a bit more about Chefchaouen’s rich history.
+The entire structure is built like an Arabian palace, so even though the plaques inside are limited to Arabic, French, and Spanish, it certainly doesn’t detract from the ambiance.

 Although admittedly a bit quiet during our visit in the early morning, this vibrant square appearing out of Chefchaouen’s maze of tiny streets is worth hanging around, whether it’s for shopping at the many market stalls, eating in one of the terrace restaurants, or just taking photos of cute (and thankfully well-fed) kitties.
 In fact, that’s one of the things we noticed immediately in arriving: the healthy cats!
 While you will heartbreakingly see emaciated, near-death kitties (and actually dead cats far more often than anyone should ever have to) in other parts of Morocco, the cats here must be looked after by the locals, and they can be seen playing or lounging about the square in large numbers.